 Pedals, like all other audio units, are either analog or digital.

 Analog pedals maintain an analog audio signal throughout their entire circuit.
-Analog audio comes in; analog audio is processed by analog circuits, and analog audio is outputter.
+Analog audio comes in, analog audio is processed by analog circuits, and analog audio is outputted.
 Simple enough.

 Digital pedals use both analog and digital audio.
 Analog audio comes in and is converted to digital audio via an analog-to-digital converter (ADC); the digital signal is processed via digital signal processing (DSP); the effected signal is converted back to analog with a digital-to-analog converter (DAC), and the effected analog version of the signal is outputted.

 Purists would argue that analog is better because it’s pure electrical signals the entire way through.
 Converting to and from digital, regardless of how high the resolution (sample rate and bit-depth) is, will never be 100% accurate.

 That being said, digital circuits can be much cleaner than analog.

 Personally, I prefer the “dirtiness” of an analog pedal in today’s digital age of recording.
 Everything is so pristine in the digital world that it’s nice to have “imperfect” analog circuits produce effects to help strike a balance.